User-defined Functions in Confluent Cloud for Apache Flink¶

 All UDFs adhere to a few common implementation principles, which are described in the following sections.

-The following code example shows how to implement a simple scalar function and how to call it in Flink SQL and the Table API.
+The following code example shows how to implement a simple scalar function and how to call it in Flink SQL.

-For the Table API, you can register the function or use it directly inline.
+For the Table API, you can register the function in code and invoke it.

 For SQL queries, your UDF must be registered by using the CREATE FUNCTION statement.
 For more information, see Create a User-defined Function.